torchpipe/torchpipe.github.io/docs/introduction.md

 One common complaint from users of the Triton Inference Server is that in a system with multiple intertwined nodes, a lot of business logic needs to be completed on the client side and then called through RPC to the server, which can be cumbersome.
 For performance reasons, unconventional methods such as shared memory, ensemble, and [BLS](https://github.com/triton-inference-server/python_backend#business-logic-scripting) must be considered.

-To address this issue, TorchPipe provides a thread-safe function interface for the PyTorch frontend and a fine-grained backend extension for users, by delving into PyTorch's C++ calculation backend and CUDA stream management, as well as modeling domain-specific languages for multiple nodes.
+To address these issues, TorchPipe provides a thread-safe function interface for the PyTorch frontend and a fine-grained backend extension for users, by delving into PyTorch's C++ calculation backend and CUDA stream management, as well as modeling domain-specific languages for multiple nodes.

 ![jpg](.././static/images/EngineFlow-light-english.png)